borgbackup/borg/docs/development.rst

   pip install -r requirements.d/development.txt

-This project utilizes pre-commit to format and lint code before it is committed.
+This project utilizes pre-commit to lint code before it is committed.
 Although pre-commit is installed when running the command above, the pre-commit hooks will have to be installed separately.
 Run this command to install the pre-commit hooks::